-Also known as: Total knee replacement, Knee arthroplasty, Knee replacement - total, Tricompartmental knee replacement, Subvastus knee replacement, Knee replacement - minimally invasive or Knee arthroplasty - minimally invasive
+Also known as: Total knee replacement, Knee arthroplasty, Knee replacement - total, Tricompartmental knee replacement, Subvastus knee replacement, Knee replacement - minimally invasive, Knee arthroplasty - minimally invasive or TKA - knee replacement

 - Lower end of the thigh bone.
 This bone is called the femur.
 The replacement part is usually made of metal.